VamseeRagi/cvproj/README.md

-# Real-time Object Detection and Tracking
+# Face Verification Using Parameter Prediction

 This is a computer vision application built for UWaterloo STAT 441 W18 final project.